by Mary Elizabeth (Leach) Raines, (c) 2021

 Personalities, those we like and those we don’t, are all just temporary shells.
 Regardless of what qualities one displays, at all times our mandate is to hold one another in love.

 Society thinks it loves.
-As a group, we cherish and adore select people based upon their personalities and successes in life...even on how they look.
+As a group, we cherish and adore select people based upon their personalities and successes in life...even on how they look or dress.

-A person falls in love with another because of their many wonderful qualities, and winds up disappointed when they turn out to be different from the initial image they projected.
+For instance, a person may fall in love with another because of their many wonderful qualities, and wind up disappointed when they turn out to be different from the initial image they projected.

 None of these things are unconditional love.
 Rather, they are demonstrations of temporary affection and approval based upon very strict conditions, conditions which nearly everyone will fail to be able to uphold.